anyone2/IndigoPlugin-Voice-Monkey/README.md

 Get the basic features working before you attempt to set this up.

-This process has multiple steps (44 to be exact), and it's essential to ensure that Text-To-Speech is functioning at a minimum.

 **Ensure that the Indigo Alexa Plugin is enabled.**

 It is required for this capability to work.